Aliona83/project_j/TESTING.md

 1. Responsive Test

   * Ensuring that your website looks and functions well on various devices, including smartphones, tablets, and desktop computers, is crucial for providing a positive user experience.
 Responsive design ensures that users can access your content and navigate your site comfortably, regardless of the device they are using.
-It was done on website [DisignChecker](https://responsivedesignchecker.com/)
+It was done on the website [DisignChecker](https://responsivedesignchecker.com/)

 ## Ax Tools